Kanuty/Tengri/README.md

 After sorting mechanism has been used, view is reseted to page 1.
 User have no clear indicator about that.

+Last month income question:
+There is no information what "last month" mean.
+Is this a last month from today?
+Or is it last month of the year?
+Or maybe last mont with income data?
+Because of that, implementation of this column is a "Work in Progress".
+Right now, Last month income is equal to sum of incomes from december.
+User can't change it.
+Nevertheless a function that sum income have a parameter that controll a month of sum.
+Right now, there is no validation of the year so function would add income from all decembers.

 Testng:
 Unit tests coverage = 0%.